 Do you have a rental property with bad tenants?
 You’re not alone.
 Many landlords find out the hard way that they have frustrating tenants in one of their rental properties.
 In this article, we’re sharing 4 ways to deal with a bad tenant in Savannah and in the surrounding areas.

-If you own a rental property, sooner or later you’re going to deal with a frustrating tenant in your house.
-Maybe they caused significant damage to the property, maybe they never pay rent on time, maybe there are too many people living there, or maybe even all of the above!
+If you own a rental property around Savannah, sooner or later you’re going to deal with a frustrating tenant in your house.
+It could be that they caused significant damage to the property, maybe they never pay rent on time, maybe there are too many people living there, or maybe even all of the above!
 It seems like no matter how hard you try to prevent the situation, tenants like that will eventually rent your property.
 Below are 4 ways to deal with a bad tenant in Savannah when it happens to you and your rental property.
 Sometimes it’s just best to sell your house quickly in Savannah.

 1- Have clear and direct conversations with your tenants